james-stevens/dns-gslb/README.md

 ## Introduction

-The technique, for doing failover in DNS, known to many people is simply to allocate multiple IP Addresses (v4 and/or v6) to the same host name and rely on the client to perform failover operations.
+A technique, for doing failover in DNS, known to many people is simply to allocate multiple IP Addresses (v4 and/or v6) to the same host name and rely on the client to perform failover operations.

 This usually takes the form of the client experiencing a timeout, or other kind of connection failure, then either trying other IP Addresses it was given, or re-resolving the client asking its resolver for the IP Address again and relying on the resolver to give the client a different answer.